Corralejo: Tourism

 Mercer prophetically said that Corralejo would "long be simply a spreading building site, dominated by concrete mixers, lorries, floating discarded cement bags, falling rubble and staring whistling oafs."
 Tourism continued to develop in the town through the 1970s, 1980s and 1990s, reaching a peak in the 2000s.
 Hotels, apartments and villas sprang up.
 Many British and Irish tourists fell in love with the resort and felt happy to relocate there permanently.
 In the decades following Mercer's account of Corralejo's tourist development, that same growth of the tourist industry saw the population of Corralejo and the La Oliva region grow significantly.
-In the 1975 census the population of La Oliva was 2,900, with that population now just above 25,000.
+In the 1975 census the population of La Oliva was 2,900, with that population now over 28,000 (2022).

 Throughout the 2010s, the town has grown significantly, with new businesses constantly opening and closing down.
 The town is also progressively being pedestrianized, starting with the town's main street around 2017 (however this decision to pedestrianize streets has received its share of criticism from the townsfolk).
 Vandalism has also risen with the long-abandoned replica of the Santa Maria galleon in the old "Europa Baku" theme park having been burned down by vandals in May 2019.
 Despite this, however, tourism is still going strong, with thousands visiting the town every year.